 A direct descendant of one of the most famous (and infamous) women in Irish history, the 16th/17th century pirate queen, Grace O’Malley, Bébhinn hails from Clare Island of the west coast.
 When not Vagabonding or Drifting, she can normally be found surfing (expertly) off the west coast or skateboarding (not so expertly!) into the nearest wall, or kicking a coconut around a Thai beach.

 Damien has led walking expeditions is such far-flung locations as Tibet, Nepal, China, India and Carlow.
-In fact he is recognised as a pioneer of the Irish adventure industry and very few people in the industry here today have more then a few degrees of separation from him.
+In fact, he is recognised as a pioneer of the Irish adventure industry and very few people in the industry here today have more than a few degrees of separation from him.
 Not being satisfied having climbed some of the world’s highest peaks, Damien decided that he needed even greater altitude, so he became a commercial pilot and flying instructor.
 However, working for Vagabond has brought him back down to earth faster than you could say ‘doors armed and cross-checked’.
-He can weld, he built his own house, he was in the Reserve Irish defence forces for 25 years, he can play the Bodhran (the Irish drum) and likes to sing ballads.
+He can weld, he built his own house, he was in the Reserve Irish Defence forces for 25 years, he can play the Bodhran (the Irish drum) and likes to sing ballads.
 Honestly, he really does like to sing ballads.
 Despite his vast ‘life experience’, he put his job on the line by finishing ahead of Rob in the 2016 DEBRA Wicklow Mountains half marathon.
 (But Rob really hadn’t done any training…)